 4. Nereo Cave – Alghero, Sardinia

-Required Certification: Advanced Open Water
+Required Certification: Advanced Open Water – Book Now

 When to Dive: April to October

-5. Kilsby’s Sinkhole, Mt Gambier, South Australia
+5. Kilsby’s Sinkhole, Mt.
+Gambier, South Australia

-Kilsby’s Sinkhole was one of the first sinkholes ever discovered in Mouth Gambier and since the 1950s, divers have been flocking to the area.
-The sinkhole itself is 65 meters deep and the limestone cavity is filled with crystal clear fresh water, so the visibility is beautiful.
+Kilsby’s Sinkhole was one of the first sinkholes ever discovered in Mt.
+Gambier and divers have been flocking to the area since the 1950s.
+The sinkhole itself is 65 m deep and the limestone cavity is filled with crystal-clear freshwater, which means the visibility is beautiful.

 When to Dive: All year round

 Do you want to explore some of the world’s most challenging cave dives but are unsure where to start?
 Our excellent value-for-money PADI Open Water Diver course is the world’s most popular and widely recognised cave scuba diving certification.

 As the best place to start for anyone new to diving, the open water certification is a fantastic introduction to diving that qualifies you to dive around the world to a maximum depth of 18 m.
 As a result, you can start exploring shallow sea caverns and caves.